 I was born in Costa Rica in a family where mostly everyone had studied a medical field.
-As they were sharing their experiences and knowledge i chose a completely different path: Architecture.
-There my experience goes from the Costa Rican Biennale of 2018 of the Architects Association of Costa Rica, to Art expositions in the same, to a publication in the Habitar Magazine (#92, August 2018).
+But I followed a different path: Architecture.
+From this choice my experiences went from participating in the Costa Rican Biennale of 2018 of the Architects Association of Costa Rica (CFIA), to Art expositions also in the CFIA, to a publication in the Habitar Magazine (#92, August 2018).

 As one thing led to another i ended up liking it more to work with more than one discipline, asking my family, full of medical specialists, asking my friends from other design areas and other fellow architecture students for feedback on my thinking process, creating a healthy discussion environment where everyone could have something to give.

-After my thesis project was done i took the time between it and my graduation (about 6 months) to think of what to do and search for options that could push me to explore further the interdisciplinary work.
-This is how i found McKinsey & Company (or they found me).
+After my thesis project was done I took the time between it and my graduation (about 6 months) to think of what to do and search for options that could push me to explore further the interdisciplinary work.
+This is how I ended up joining McKinsey & Company in 2017.

 In my 2 years in the company I gathered experience in a more graphical field, supporting in creating, designing, and formatting electronic presentations for consultants worldwide in a varied kind of formats and for a wide amount of purposes, taking care of elements for conferences such as posters, multi-screen presentations, cards and badges in Illustrator and InDesign and doing Photomanipulations for important brands worldwide.
 My time in McKinsey also showed me that one of my biggest strenghts is my time management.
 I was one of the few working in the tightest schedule where I had to solve any problem that came along in the most efficient and fast way, taking into consideration brands, consultants, other designers previously involved and whatever the main topic of the work was.
 I can say that i learned pretty well to work under pressure solving problems in an interdisciplinary way not only with diverse designers but with customer service and consultants too.